F.A.Q.

 Will there be nonalcoholic beverages served?

-Yes, several beverage vendors will feature sodas, bottled waters, and other non-alcoholic beverages will be available throughout the party.
+Yes, sodas, bottled waters, and other non-alcoholic beverages will be available throughout the party.

 Are cameras allowed?